• Home |

 Why We Chose It

-Speer Gold Dot 185gr JHP 45 ACP easily made my list of best 45 ACP Hollow Points, so it's no surprise I'm ranking it high on my list of 1911 45 ACP ammo.
+Speer Gold Dot 185gr JHP 45 ACP easily made my list of best 45 ACP hollow points, so it's no surprise I'm ranking it high on my list of 1911 45 ACP ammo.

-The ballistics are nothing to ignore, but remember that this is a 185gr bullet, one of the lighter 45 ACP self-defense bullets.
+Many concealed carriers brag about these rounds' reliability and accuracy.
+Ballistics are nothing to ignore, but remember that this is a 185gr bullet: one of the lighter 45 ACP self-defense bullets.

 Honorable Mentions